cortex-lab/phy/design/merge-view-architecture.md

 # Merge View architecture proposal

-Status: proposed for phy 2.2.0
+Status: implemented for phy 2.2.0

 This document describes the internal architecture and incremental refactor recommended for implementing the user behavior fixed in the